flare-foundation/ftso-v2-provider-deployment/README.md

 ```
 - Set the following env vars in `.env`:
 ```
+COSTON_RPC=rpctocoston
 CHAIN_CONFIG="coston"
 ENTITIES_FILE_PATH="<path to account keys JSON>"
 ```
+*Note 1: do not fill out other env variables from .env.template or running tasks will error*

+*Note 2: do not use public rpc because you will get rate limited during the task*

 - Run task:
 ```
 yarn hardhat --network coston register-entities